Dramatic Increase in Suicide Rates

 How Depression Treatment Can Make a Difference

-Depression treatment is available to those who seek it out.
-There are inpatient and outpatient depression treatment programs available that can zero in on the individual’s specific causal factors and tailor a treatment plan for them.
+Depression treatment is available to those who seek it and can be life saving for a suicidal person.
+There are inpatient depression treatment programs available that can zero in on the individual’s specific causal factors and tailor a treatment plan for them.
 For individuals with fewer financial resources, there are county programs or state-sponsored mental health services that can be accessed.

 Depression treatment consists of a combination of using antidepressant drug therapy and psychotherapy.
 The medications may need to be adjusted a few times to get the best treatment result, and they usually take a few weeks to begin to make a positive change in the depression symptoms.
 Psychotherapy can involve individual therapy sessions and/or group therapy sessions.
 Other adjunct therapies, such as exercise therapy, yoga, meditation, and mindfulness training can augment the effects of the traditional therapies.
 Changes in diet can also impact the mood in a positive way.